-If the UC decides to activate the CDFW's Volunteer Program potential volunteers will need to complete a CDFW Volunteer Service Agreement (VSA).
+If the UC decides to activate the CDFW's Volunteer Program, potential volunteers will need to complete a CDFW Volunteer Service Agreement (VSA).
 The CDFW VSA grants registered volunteers' status as unpaid employees of CDFW, and eligibility for coverage under the State Workers' Compensation Program.
-Individuals that self-deploy at the incident site without approval or authorization (i.e. non-registered volunteers) will not be entitled to receive state workers' compensation benefits.

-If the UC decides to utilize volunteers during an oil spill incident, the UC must ensure all registered volunteers attend required training and complete the UC approved paper work.
+Individuals that self-deploy at the incident site without approval or authorization (i.e., nonregistered volunteers) will not be entitled to receive state workers' compensation benefits.
+If the UC decides to utilize volunteers during an oil spill incident, the UC must ensure all registered volunteers attend required training and complete the UC approved paperwork.

 In the event of a volunteer injury, the designated volunteer supervisor and/or the UC is responsible for ensuring the correct actions are taken to ensure the injured volunteer's compensation benefits and claims are handled according to the procedures and policies outlined by CDFW.
-State workers' compensation information can be found at the following website: http://www.dir.ca.gov/dwc/dwc home_page.htm.
+State workers' compensation information can be found at the following website: Workers' Compensation.

-4.3.3 Local Government Volunteer Management Program
+Local Government Volunteer Management Program

-The Disaster Service Worker Volunteer Program (DSWVP) is a State funded program that provides workers' compensation benefits and medical compensation to registered Disaster Service Worker, during a declared state emergency, (DSW) volunteers who are injured while performing disaster-related activities or participating in pre-approved training/exercises.
+The Disaster Service Worker Volunteer Program (DSWVP) is a State funded program that provides workers' compensation benefits to registered Disaster Service Worker volunteers, who are injured while performing authorized disaster service duties.
 It also provides limited immunity from liability to political subdivisions or political entities as well as the DSW volunteer if a civil suit results from an act of good faith while the DSW was providing disaster-related services.
-Eligibility for the DSWVP is based on a volunteer's registration with an accredited Disaster Council, The California Governor's Office of Emergency Services, or an authorized State Agency.
-Most cities and all counties in California have established Disaster Councils that are accredited by the California Emergency Council.
-Affiliation with an accredited Disaster Council and delegated authority from that council are required prior to a jurisdiction administering a disaster service worker volunteer program.
+Eligibility for the DSWVP is based on a volunteer's registration with an Accredited Disaster Council (ADC), the California Governor's Office of Emergency Services, or an authorized State Agency and compliance with Program regulations.
+Most cities and all counties in California have ADCs.
+Affiliation with an ADC and written delegated authority from that council are required prior to a jurisdiction administering a disaster service worker volunteer program.

-In order to establish eligibility for DSWVP benefits, the DSW must be registered prior to his or her deployment to participate in disaster-related activities, including pre-approved training.
-The only exception to the pre-registration requirement is an "impressed volunteer" who is directed/ordered to perform disaster-related duties by an authorized government employee.
+To be eligible for DSWVP benefits, the volunteer must register prior to his or her deployment to participate in disaster-related activities, including pre-approved training.
+The only exception to the pre-registration requirement is an "impressed volunteer" who is directed/ ordered to perform disaster-related duties by an authorized government employee.
 In addition to the pre-registration requirement, the DSW must be deployed/assigned disaster-related activities by the registering authority.
 Under no circumstances is a self-deployed volunteer eligible for DSWVP benefits.

 The State's laws and regulations governing the DSWVP specify the need to provide DSWs with adequate training and supervision.
-The registering authority is responsible for ensuring the disaster training is commensurate with the duties of the DSW.
+The registering authority is responsible for ensuring the disaster training is commensurate with the duties of the DSW classification of the volunteer.
 The registering authority may require the DSW volunteer to participate in training as a condition of remaining an active DSW volunteer.
-For more information on these and other rules and policies governing the DSWVP, see the California Governor's Office of Emergency Services (CalOES) publication entitled "Disaster Service Worker Volunteer Program (DSWVP) Guidance".
+For more information on these and other rules and regulations governing the DSWVP, click on link: DSWP

-5.0 UNIFIED COMMAND CONSIDERATION FOR USE OF VOLUNTEERS
+UNIFIED COMMAND CONSIDERATIONS FOR USE OF VOLUNTEERS